maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 - **operator** - symbol characters, typically from mathematics, that take one or two expressions and produce a number.
 - **function** - operators using names instead of symbols.

 FOCAL programs are generally organized over multiple **lines**, each of which contains one or more statements.
 A line always starts with a **line number**, which acts as a label so other parts of the program can refer to it, as well as a way for various editing tools to allow the user to indicate which lines they wish to edit.
 In FOCAL, in a somewhat recursive definition, line numbers consist of two parts, the **group number** and the **line number**, which are separated by a period so they look like floating point numbers.
-Examples include "1.10" or "9.50".
+Examples include 1.10 or 19.50.

 After the line number, there is a statement keyword and then any expressions that keyword may use, forming a complete statement.
 Lines may have more than one statement separated by semicolons.
-Multi-statement lines were common in FOCAL programs as they saved memory, as they did not have to have the 5-digit line number for every statement, the single semicolon using only one character of memory.
+Multi-statement lines were common in FOCAL programs; they saved memory because they did not have to have the 5-digit line number for every statement, only the single semicolon using one character of memory.

 As memory was extremely scarce on the machines FOCAL ran on, it also included the ability to abbreviate any statement keyword to its first character.
 For instance, the statement keyword `TYPE` can be entered as `T`.
 The statement keywords were carefully selected so each one started with a unique character.